 Forging a New Future for American Labor

 As the oldest union in continuous existence in the United States, the International Union of Journeymen and Allied Trades (IUJAT) is the embodiment of both tradition and innovation in the labor movement.
-Relying on the core principles and values that have kept it strong since 1874, as well as creating a modern, progressive approach to representation in a rapidly changing world, the IUJAT has thrived—when many other unions have become obsolete—because it understands and meets the needs and challenges of the American worker in a modern economy.
+Relying on the core principles and values that have kept it strong since 1874, as well as creating a modern, innovative approach to representation in a rapidly changing world, the IUJAT has thrived—when many other unions have become obsolete—because it understands and meets the needs and challenges of the American worker in a modern economy.

 We all have a stake in the economy and in the future.
 And most working people share the same basic concerns: they want job security; a voice in their workplace — in deciding their wages, hours, and benefits; they want safe working conditions; and they want to be treated with dignity.